Myginas/arpas/README.md

 ## Customization

-You can edit `arpas.sh` to adjust which codecs or languages to keep, as well as rename patterns.
+You can edit `arpas.sh` to adjust which codecs or languages to keep.
 The script is annotated for easy modification.

 ### Options